-Is Google Translate good enough for email communications?
+Is Google Translate good enough for email Translation?

 Here comes the dreaded answer, “It depends”.
 Actually, the answer is more accurately, “Probably not!”.